Borderlands Legends

-Borderlands Legends is a third-person shooter developed by Gearbox Software and published by 2K Games for iOS.
+Borderlands Legends is a real-time strategy mobile game developed by Gearbox Software and published by 2K for iOS.
 It was released in 2012 to coincide with the release of Borderlands 2.
+The game was removed from the App Store on August 30, 2016.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 IGN said that the game was "a good idea dragged down by its inconsistent execution and lack of content."